Definition of Depreciation

 -

-Straight-Line The simplest method for keeping track of depreciation is the straight-line method.
-Throughout the asset's entire useful life, until the point at which the total investment has been depreciated to its salvage value, it records an equal depreciation expense each year.
+The simplest method for keeping track of depreciation is the straight-line method.
+In this, the cost of the asset, less the salvage value, is divided by the asset's entire useful life, resulting in an equal annual depreciation expense.

 Depreciation per annum = (Cost of an Asset - Residual Value)/Useful life of an Asset